tomasherceg/dotvvm-docs/Controls/builtin/DataPager/output.md

 This control renders an unordered list with hyperlinks in list items.

-The First, Previous, Next and Last link contents can be templated using the `FirstPageTemplate`, `PreviousPageTemplate`, `NextPageTemplate` and `LastPageTemplate`.
+The First, Previous, Next and Last link contents can be templated using the `FirstPageTemplate`, `PreviousPageTemplate`, `NextPageTemplate` and `LastPageTemplate` properties.

 ```DOTHTML
 <ul>